 Learn all about the history of Russian housing, from the kommunalki community flats to dachas along the countryside.

-Before the 1917 Revolution 80 percent of the Russian population lived in the country; by the 1980s more than 70 percent resided in big cities like Moscow and Leningrad (St Petersburg).
-This great influx of people was caused by disruption to everyday life resulting from the Revolution — a prolonged and bloody civil war, the devastation of large tracts of the land, a series of failed harvests and the rapid industrialisation of the country.
+Before the 1917 Revolution 80% of the Russian population lived in the country; by the 1980s more than 70% resided in big cities like Moscow and Leningrad (Saint Petersburg).
+This great influx of people was caused by disruption to everyday life resulting from the Revolution: a bloody civil war, the devastation of large tracts of the land, many failed harvests, and the rapid industrialization.
 The incomers sought work and food.

-As the influx continued as new factories were built, this caused serious social problems – particularly in the realm of housing.
+As the influx continued as new factories were built, serious social problems arose – particularly in the realm of Russian housing.

 The kommunalki flats

-The immediate response on the part of the Soviet government was to requisition houses and capacious apartments of the aristocrats and the wealthy bourgeoisie and divide them into communal flats (kommunalki).
-This was easier to do in Leningrad than in Moscow as there were more buildings and apartments of that sort in the former imperial capital.
+The immediate response on the part of the Soviet government was to requisition houses and capacious apartments of the aristocrats.
+They then divided them into communal flats (kommunalki).
+This was easier in Leningrad than in Moscow, where there were more buildings of that sort for conversion.

-But requisitioning was only a partial solution and the government was forced to resort to a building programme to overcome the housing crisis.
-Apart from the barracks for workers adjacent to their factories, the building programme was focused on kommunalki, or communal flats.
+But requisitioning was only a partial solution.
+The government resorted to a building program to overcome the Russian housing crisis.
+Apart from the barracks for workers adjacent to their factories, the building program focused on kommunalki, or communal flats.

-The kommunalki, sometimes known as corridor flats, were rooms allocated to families along a corridor and entrance hall: sp no cooking and toilet facilities.
-Families had to use a communal kitchen, toilet and bathroom – common spaces that were usually situated at the end of the corridor.
-Cleaning of these common spaces, including the corridor and entrance hall, was by a schedule agreed by the occupants.
-(Visits to the local bath-house compensated a little for the absence of adequate washing facilities.)
+The kommunalki, or corridor flats, were rooms for families along a corridor and entrance hall; no private cooking or toilet facilities.
+Families used a communal kitchen, toilet, and bathroom – common spaces usually at the end of the corridor.
+Occupants maintained a collective cleaning schedule of these common spaces.
+Visits to the local bathhouse compensated a little for the absence of adequate washing facilities.

-The whole complex was regarded as a “domestic collective” – a tool within the sophisticated system of social engineering.
+The whole complex was a domestic collective – a tool within the system of social engineering.

-After Stalin’s death there was a mini thaw, and the government allowed a more liberal approach to the housing problem by building 5-storey buildings with self-contained apartments in the outer parts of the city.
+After Stalin’s death, there was a mini thaw.
+The government allowed a more liberal approach to the Russian housing problem by building five-storey buildings with self-contained apartments in the outer parts of the city.

-In the early 1960s the long waiting lists prompted the government to resurrect the cooperative housing associations, through which buyers could purchase their own flats, signalling the beginning of the end for the kommunalki.
+In the early 1960s, the long waiting lists prompted the government to resurrect the cooperative housing associations.
+Through these, buyers could purchase their own flats, signaling the beginning of the end for the kommunalki.

-During the period between the Revolution and the collapse of the USSR in 1991 certain members of the elite in the political, military and cultural world were allocated comfortable, if not luxurious, flats.
-Some of these were to be found in Stalin’s wedding cake buildings and others in blocks specially built for the purpose.
+During the period between the Revolution and the collapse of the USSR in 1991 certain members of the elite in the political, military, and cultural world received comfortable, if not luxurious, flats.
+Some of these were in Stalin’s wedding cake buildings and others in blocks specially built for the purpose.

-Life in one such block was described most vividly in a book called The House on the Embankment by Yuri Trifonov.
+Life in one such block was vividly detailed in The House on the Embankment by Yuri Trifonov.
 The block described is situated opposite the Kremlin and still contains luxury flats, and also a museum illustrating the lifestyle for the nomenclature of that time.

-They cannot be called the ‘lucky’ few, as dwellers who had fallen out of favour with Stalin feared a knock on the door in the early hours and the subsequent transfer to the notorious Lubyanka prison.
+They weren’t particularly lucky, however.
+Dwellers who fell out of favor with Stalin feared a knock on the door in the early hours and the subsequent transfer to the notorious Lubyanka prison.

-Descriptions of life of those who had to live in the more humble environment of kommunalki can be found as background material in the novels of Mikhail Bulgakov (of Master and Margarita fame) and the writing of Maria Tsvetayeva.
-The poet and song writer, Vladimir Vysotsky, a theatre and music-hall idol of the people, sang about kommunalki in a humorous vein, using the trials and tribulations of communal life as his theme.
+Descriptions of the more humble environment of kommunalki are background material in the writings of Mikhail Bulgakov and Maria Tsvetayeva.
+Poet Vladimir Vysotsky sang about kommunalki in a humorous vein, using the trials and tribulations of communal life as his theme.

 Developing the dachas

-No review of the Soviet housing scene would be complete without reference to the dacha – the place in the country so dear to the Russian town dweller.
+No review of the Russian housing scene is complete without reference to the dacha.

-The word dacha is derived from the verb ‘dat’ meaning to give, and dates from the time of Peter the Great, who granted plots of land near his capital to his subjects for horticultural development and the building of small wooden houses for summer use.
+The word dacha comes from the verb ‘dat’ meaning to give.
+It dates from the time of Peter the Great, who granted plots of land near his capital to his subjects for horticultural development and the building of small wooden houses for summer use.

-The land belonged to the state but the houses on them to the recipients – a principle that continued to be observed in the Soviet Union.
+The land belonged to the state but the houses on them to the recipients.
 The houses were simple in construction and without the amenities of electricity and water.
 Thus they were only suitable for summer use and not an alternative source of accommodation.
-At best, they could be considered as allotments with houses attached.
+At best, they are allotments with houses.

-Since the collapse of the USSR the government has encouraged the privatisation of state-owned blocks of apartments and the building of new private houses and flats.
-The new deal has also encouraged the completion and sale of multi-family apartments of the Soviet period and the development and marketing of single-family accommodation on the urban fringe.
+Since the collapse of the USSR, the government encouraged the privatization of state-owned blocks of apartments and the building of new private houses and flats.
+The new deal also encouraged the completion and sale of multi-family apartments of the Soviet period and the development and marketing of single-family accommodation on the urban fringe.

-Companies set up to effect the new policy arrange financing from private sources such as payments from home buyers, loans from banks and market the newly constructed dwellings.
-The overriding control is exercised by municipal centres (also responsible for organising access roads and utility connections).
-Although a large number of private properties are assigned to municipal centres for distribution among buyers, many are sold direct to developers’ employees, suppliers and city officials at a discount.
+Companies set up to effect the new policy arrange financing from private sources such as payments from home buyers, loans from banks, and market the newly constructed dwellings.
+The overriding control lies with the municipalities.
+Although a large number of private properties are assigned to municipalities for distribution, many are sold directly to developers’ employees, suppliers, and city officials at a discount.

-Although privatisation has brought significant improvements to the lifestyle of most home dwellers in Moscow, the cost of desirable property is often unacceptably high.
-This brings to mind the all too often quote about life in the Russian capital: “Everything is available, but at a price.”
+Although privatization brought significant improvements to urban life, property costs are often unacceptably high.
+This brings to mind a common quote about life in Moscow: “everything is available, but at a price.”